GingerAl74/Passphrase-Maker/README.md

 # Passphrase-Maker
-Make sure you have your execution policy to remote-signed because this is not a signed script run newpass.ps1 newpass.ps1 promts you for an integer 1-10 and a filepath and name to a wordlist
+Remember this is just a script not a module.
+You dont need to upload this to the universal powershell modules Make sure you have your execution policy to remote-signed because this is not a signed script run newpass.ps1 newpass.ps1 promts you for an integer 1-10 and a filepath and name to a wordlist